You can create an ODPS Script node to develop an SQL script by using the code editor provided by the MaxCompute V2.0 SQL engine.

 - On the Data Development tab, move the pointer over the icon and choose .
 Alternatively, you can click a workflow in the Business process section, right-click MaxCompute, and then choose .

 - On the node configuration tab, write the SQL script of the ODPS Script node.
-For more information, see Develop an SQL script.
+For more information, see Develop and submit an SQL script.

 - On the node configuration tab, click the Scheduling configuration tab in the right-side navigation pane.
 On the Scheduling configuration tab, set the scheduling properties for the node.
 For more information, see Basic properties.